-- A. Select SBE 17plus V2 SEARAM with SBE 9plus in the Configure menu.
-Make the desired selections on the Bottle Closure Logic and Bottle Closure Pressures tabs (see Power and Communications Test in Section 3: Preparing Searam for Deployment).
-Click OK to exit the Configuration Options dialog box. - B. Click Program on the Toolbar to send the bottle closure information from the Configuration Options dialog box to the Searam.
-SeatermAF sends a number of commands to the Searam, transmitting the bottle closure parameters in the format required by the Searam. - C. Click Closure Parameters SEARAM on the Toolbar to verify the auto fire parameters were entered and transmitted correctly to the Searam. - D. Click Arm on the Toolbar to arm the Searam, enabling the Searam to command the Carousel to take water samples.
+- A. Select the SBE 17plus V2 in the Configure menu.
+Make the desired selections on the SBE 17plus Bottle Closure Logic and Bottle Closure Pressures/Times tabs (see Power and Communications Test in Section 3: Preparing SEARAM for Deployment).
+Click OK or Save As to save the selections. - B. Click Program on the Toolbar to send the input auto fire parameters to the SEARAM. - C. Click Closure Parameters AFM on the Toolbar to verify the auto fire parameters were entered and transmitted correctly to the SEARAM. - D. Click ARM on the Toolbar to arm the auto fire module, enabling the SEARAM to command the Carousel to take water samples.